emilydolson/CSE-830-SS-23/syllabus.md

 ## COVID

-Obviously, this semester is starting off on a somewhat uncertain foot.
-In accordance with MSU policy, we will conduct this class remotely (via Zoom) for the first three weeks.

-**Online Access:** If MSU chooses to resume in-person classes, we will begin having in person class meetings.
-In this event, all in-person classes will also be streamed over Zoom, to accomodate any students who are unable or uncomfortable to attend class in person.
+Please do not come to class if you are sick.
+We will happily grant whatever extensions, etc. you need to get yourself back on track once you are feeling better.

-**Asyncrhonous Option:** We also recognize that synchronous Zoom classes are not the ideal format for many students.
-Due to the pandemic, we have previously recorded videos covering the entire content of this class.
+**Asynchronous Option:** Due to the pandemic, we have previously recorded videos covering the entire content of this class.
 If you would prefer to take the class asynchonously by simply watching these videos and doing the homework, you are welcome to do so.

 ## Policies: